Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 - Windows error message when starting ComfyUI: You updated pytorch but not xformers (that update goes fast)
 - Images are more burned than my pizza when I code: temperature too low
 - Images are blurry like I removed my glasses: temperature too high
 - Does it work for "..." : I have no idea.
-If it's another model then the dynamic scale is not set yet so you can't set it at 0.
-You can however use the node that says it's for any model and see what it gives.
+If it's another model then the dynamic scale is not set yet so you can not set it at 0.
+You can however use the node named "Unet Temperature any model" and set the temperature manually!
 - It is compatible with "...": I can only say that if you want to use the Automatic-CFG with it, you should plug these nodes BEFORE it.
 For the other patches I do not know.
 Some may replace the attention function if they do patch the transformer layers.
+- Which are the best values?
+This is uncharted territory.
+The CLIP temperature is more forgetful.
+The UNET a lot less, yet something near 0.71 seems overall
 # Patreon

 Give an incentive to contributors: